guaisang/Data_Science_Projects/06-2016-dc-michelin-restaurants-prediction/readme.md

 ### Prediction / Results

-10 restaurants are predicted and 5 of them are in the actual Michelin list.
+10 restaurants are predicted and 6 of them are on the actual Michelin list.

 Predicted Resaurants | Predicted Star | Michelin Restaurants | Michelin Star
  --- | --- | --- | ---